 How to adopt public cloud services

-What to do before using public cloud services, and how government organisations buy them and make them available to their people.
+What to do before using public cloud services, and how government organisations make them available to their people.

 Help with public cloud services

-In addition to the information on Digital.govt.nz, the GCDO has set up a network for learning about using public cloud services.
+In addition to the information on Digital.govt.nz, the Government Chief Digital Officer (GCDO) has set up a network for learning about using public cloud services.

 How to buy public cloud services

 Government organisations can access public cloud services by using All-of-Government agreements or Marketplace contracts.
 You and your organisation might also set up separate contracts with other providers of public cloud services.

 Your organisation’s cloud plan should: